8 Worst Gifts for Seniors (and What to Give Instead)

 Board games might seem like a fun gift for seniors, but ones with complex rules or small pieces are more likely to be frustrating than entertaining.

-Plus, after the holiday festivities are over, they could be a sad reminder that nobody is around to play on a regular basis.
+Plus, after the holiday festivities are over, they could be a sad reminder that nobody is around to play regularly.

 Instead, try these gift ideas: